By the end of this article, you'll understand the fundamentals of construction quality management including:

 1. Do quality management right in the moment, not as an afterthought

-There has to be a way for subs on the ground to perform their own checks based on your own and external specifications and then make that information transparent and available to you immediately.
+There has to be a way for subcontractors on the ground to perform their own checks based on your own and external specifications and then make that information transparent and available to you immediately.

 As this is happening, you want to be able to look at everything continuously at the micro and macro level.